Jump to:

 12. Wood and corrugated metal

 Corrugated metal and wood make the perfect combo for a practical garden fence!
-Corrugated metal is good quality and is often covered with a protective coating.
+Corrugated metal is durable and is often covered with a protective weatherproof coating.
 The wood panels, on the other hand, are rich and dark, which complements the metal.

 13. Vinyl